Fluid limit of a distributed ledger model with random delay: Model set up

-Based on the intuition of each random variables described in Section \ref{kchoice_preliminary}, we first introduce the distribution of the variables including $N_i(t_n)$, $F_i(t_n)$ and $J_{i,j}(t_n,u)$.
-Since each POW has probability $p_k$ to have duration as $h_k$ for $k=1,...,M$, the term $N_i(t_n)$ satisfies binomial distribution as it counts how many of the $N$ arrivals at time $t_n$ has POW duration being $h_i$.
-This means \be N_i(t_n)\sim \text{Binomial}(N,p_i) \text{ and } \sum_{i=1}^M N_i(t_n)=N \ee
+Based on the intuition of the random variables described in Section \ref{kchoice_preliminary}, we first introduce the distribution of the variables including $N_i(t_n)$, $F_i(t_n)$ and $J_{i,j}(t_n,u)$.
+Since there are $N$ arrivals at each time and each of them has probability $p_k$ of having POW duration $h_k$ for $k=1,...,M$, the term $N_i(t_n)$ satisfies a binomial distribution as it counts the number of arrivals at time $t_n$ that have POW duration $h_i$.
+This means

+The random variables $F_i(t_n)$ and $J_{i,j}(t_n,u)$ are generated by selections of parents.
+To model the parent selection algorithm used in IOTA, we assume that each vertex arriving at time $t_n$ chooses two parents with replacement from the set of tips whose population is recorded by $L(t_n)$ and the tips are selected as parents with equal probability.
+Hence for an arrival $v$ at time $t_n$ and a tip $v'$ at time $t_n$,